timoweave/meanfullswell/README.md

 Mean Full Swell
 ===============

-This app is the get a overview of all the components, tools, frameworks, and clouds for developing mobile/web app using html, css, js.
-Build this app from ionic, using nodejs and ionic (angular).
-Mobile/Web development is ever changing environment and it is important to update and monitor which tools and framework are getting main stream usage.
+Mean Full Stack development demans a dozen of components, libraries, tools, frameworks, testings, hostings, virtual containers, and deployments.

 ## Introduction

+This app is to get a "app feel interface" overview of all the components, tools, frameworks, and clouds for developing mobile/web app using triple combo (html, css, js) and is build from ionic sidemenu boilerplate with ionic cards.
+In this fast changing mobile/web development, it is important to monitor, update, and learn tools and frameworks that are getting main stream usage.

 ## Installation

+Please install ionic npm as global.
+Create firebase account.

 ```bash
 $ firebase login
 $ firebase database:push ...
 ```

+local browser testing.

 ```bash
 $ ionic server -p 8000